serpenscaput/wl9/Dark Dungeon 2/Dark Dungeon 2 - Readme DD2_UK.txt

 Because I'm only 14 years old I didn't do any source code chanches, but with even that my addon is much better than some addons I have seen.
 I have seen much worse!
-If you want to use my graphics or/and sounds then please contact met at kennox@belgacom.net and give me credits in your readme file.
+If you want to use my graphics or/and sounds then please contact met at kennox (at) belgacom.net and give me credits in your readme file.

 > >> My site: http://users.belgacom.net/kennox
-	> >> My e-mail:kennox@belgacom.net
+	> >> My e-mail:kennox (at) belgacom.net

 	      ---------------------------------------